gastonstat/stat243-relic/syllabus.md

 To increase time for discussion and assimilation of the material in class, before some classes I may ask that you read material in advance of class.

+Student backgrounds with computing will vary.
+For those of you with limited background on a topic, I encourage you to ask questions during class so I know what you find confusing.
+For those of you with extensive background on a topic (there will invariably be some topics where one of you will know more about it than I do), I encourage you to pitch in with your perspective.
+In general, there are many ways to do things on a computer, particularly in a UNIX environment, so it will help everyone (including me) if we hear multiple perspectives/ideas.

+Please do not use phones during class and limit laptop use to the material being covered.

 ### <a name="email-policy"></a>Email Policy